 Replacing GrapheneOS with the stock OS

-Installation of the stock OS via the stock factory images is the same process described above.
+Installation of the stock OS via the stock factory images is similar to the process described above but with Google's web flashing tool.
 However, before locking, there's an additional step to fully revert the device to a clean factory state.

 The GrapheneOS factory images flash a non-stock Android Verified Boot key which needs to be erased to fully revert back to a stock device state.
 After flashing the stock factory images and before locking the bootloader, you should erase the custom Android Verified Boot key to untrust it:

 Please look through the usage guide and FAQ for more information.
 If you have further questions not covered by the site, join the official GrapheneOS chat channels and ask the questions in the appropriate channel.